flowchain/flowchain-app/README.md

 <img src="https://raw.githubusercontent.com/flowchain/flowchain/master/screenshots/usage0.gif?v0.1" border="1" />

-With flowchain, you're drawing the *Graph* in the form of JSON.
-Flowchain can run the graph as a service process (server) at your IoT devices or desktops.
+In the flowchain-app, IoT applications are described by a *Graph* in the JSON format.
+Flowchain-app can execute the graph as a service process (server) on various hardware, e.g., resource-constrained devices, single-board computers and desktops.

 ## Usage

-The simplest way to learn flowchain is to start *console.json*.
+A easy way to start using flowchain-app is trying *console.json*.

 ```
 $ git clone https://github.com/flowchain/flowchain.git